Knox Community High School

 Knox Community High School is the only high school in Knox, Indiana.
 Knox is located centrally in Starke County, in the northwest/north central part of the state.

 General information

 Knox High School is a public school that houses approximately 524 students in grades 9–12.
 As of 2025, the school's principal is Mr. Sam Ells.

 There were 57 full-time faculty and staff members, two administrators, one full-time athletic director, and two guidance counselors as of the 2023–24 school year.
 Knox High School has over 100 course offerings.
-There are 19 varsity athletic programs and a large arts department, which includes marching band, concert band, jazz band, indoor percussion, a fall play, and a spring musical, along with academic teams such as Spell Bowl, Academic Super Bowl, and the Speech Team.

 The mascot is an Indian.
 The school colors are red, white, and blue.

+History

+Knox Public School was established in 1894 and graduated its first student (Harry Hostetter) in 1896.
+In 1899, Knox High School became the first high school in Northern Indiana to publish a newspaper, The Eclipse.

+In 1927, Knox High School dedicated a new gymnasium.
+Knox High School was able to grow in enrollment following the closure of North Bend School in 1931.
+A new gym was built on Culver Road in 1955; a new high school was also built and opened in 1975.

+Athletics

+The Knox Redskins compete in the Northern State Conference.
+The school offers 18 varsity (V) and 11 junior varsity (JV) sports teams.